 Blog

-Indian Boarding Home Program
+Indian Boarding Home Program - Class Action Lawsuit

 Posted: Oct 13, 2023

-Historical Overview of the Indian Boarding School Program
+Historial Overview of the Indian Boarding School Program

 What is Class Action?

-The Class Action Lawsuit Details
+What is the Class Action Lawsuit About?

-A class action lawsuit against the Indian Boarding Home Program alleges that the program was inhumane, indoctrinatory, and wrong.
-The program was termed indoctrinatory because it aims to assimilate Indigenous children into Euro-Canadian culture by forcibly removing them from their families and communities.
+The program was determined to be indoctrinatory because it aims to assimilate Indigenous children into Euro-Canadian culture by forcibly removing them from their families and communities.
 Victims of this program have detailed their experiences about the abuse and trauma they’ve endured.
 For example, they were subjected to strict discipline, physical and emotional abuse, harsh living conditions, and cultural and language suppression.

 However, thanks to the victim’s outcry, the Federal Court, in 2019, certified the Indian Boarding Homes lawsuit as a class proceeding.
 On December 7th, 2022, the survivors and the Canadian government reached an Agreement in Principle to settle the case.
 Between September 12 and 14, 2023, the Federal Court held a Settlement Approval Hearing where it was agreed that the class members who were alive on July 24, 2016, would be compensated.